 Both the vegetables and the yogurt sauce balance the rich meat flavors.
 Thus, you do not need a bold wine to pair with this dish.
 Instead, you can go a little lighter: A medium-bodied wine like a New World Merlot offers the right characteristics: It is bold enough to stand the intense meat flavors.
 But it does not overpower the sweet and fresh aromas of the yogurt sauce and the vegetables.
 Besides, its velvety mouthfeel matches the tender lamb meat perfectly.

 The combination of meat, vegetable, and sauce flavors also allows for a white wine pairing.
 It should have some weight and a rather complex flavor profile, though.
-A Chardonnay aged in oak matches both of these requirements:
+Oak-aged Chardonnay matches both of these requirements:

 Staglin Chardonnay 2019